Yahooman1996/Wiiscotch-PT/README.md

 * Adding input recording and playback allows us to record a set of inputs that reproduce a specific bug, and then we can tell Claude to playback our inputs to figure out what could be going wrong to cause that specific bug.
 * You still need to know EXACTLY what you want, and know HOW are you going to break down the problem into small pieces.
 Just like what you already do when programming.
 If I didn't already have previous knowledge on how the YoYo runner worked, I would've probably said "pls port Undertale for me kthxbye" and that would've probably gone nowhere.

-However I still needed to keep an eye out on whatever Claude was doing if they were trying to fix a non-trivial problem, because if I didn't attempt to nudge it in the right direction, it would go completely off the rails.
+However I still needed to keep an eye out on whatever Qwen Coder was doing if they were trying to fix a non-trivial problem, because if I didn't attempt to nudge it in the right direction, it would go completely off the rails.